srimukesh2161-eng/Carbon-Credit-Exchange-Marketplace/README.md

 ## Author

-Built by Asgalimba (kreisel) as part of an ongoing exploration into full-stack development, blockchain concepts, and climate tech.
+Built by Srimukesh as part of an ongoing exploration into full-stack development, blockchain concepts, and climate tech.